Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Introduction

 Superconductivity has also been studied using the COM\cite{beenen_superconductivity_1995}.
 Past studies indicate that the proximity to the Van Hove singularity enhances SC within Roth minimization scheme \cite{calegari_superconductivity_2005}.
 The enhancement of the density of the state associated with this singularity allows electrons to form more pairs readily.
 However, a detailed study comparing and contrasting different self-consistent solutions and including realistic hopping parameters to model the cuprates is still lacking.

-The objective of this study is to analyze the strongly correlated regime of the Hubbard model where $ \vert U \vert \gg t$ using the composite operators method.
-We aim to compare and contrast the solutions obtained in previous studies using the COM.
-We evaluate their physical consistency with experiments in cuprates by testing the particle-hole symmetry and the validity Luttinger theorem.
+We aim to compare and contrast the solutions obtained in previous studies using the COM, in order to benchmark the results for a later study where we will break translational invariance.
+We evaluate their physical consistency with experiments in cuprates by testing the particle-hole symmetry and the validity of the Luttinger theorem.
+This theorem states that the enclosed volume by the Fermi Surface is proportional to the electron density \cite{a._a._abrikosov_methods_1963}.
+It is important to note that there is no consensus on when this theorem is expected to be violated, although its violation is routinely observed \cite{heath_necessary_2020} \cite{dzyaloshinskii_consequences_2003} \cite{skolimowski_luttingers_2022}.
+Interestingly, it is always violated for this method.
+Our study of Fermi Surfaces reveal that only Roth solution is close to the non-interacting Fermi surface, but is enlarged because of the violation of Luttinger theorem.
 Finally, we include the superconductivity with longer-ranged hoppings.
 The plan for the rest of the paper is as follows: Section \ref{sec:I} details the formalism and self-consistency we use in the manuscript.
 In section \ref{sec:II}, we restrict to the nearest neighbor hoppings and compare the solutions obtained by the different minimizations \cite{beenen_superconductivity_1995} \cite{avella_composite_2012} while discussing their physical implications, particularly with regard to particle-hole symmetry and the Luttinger theorem.
 Finally, we allow for the superconductivity in the model, and in the last section \ref{sec:III}, we study the impact of the longer-ranged hopping orders.